willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 **Can current be positive charge?** Yes.
 There are lots of examples.
 Current is carried by both positive and negative charges in saltwater: If we put ordinary table salt in water, the mixture becomes a good conductor.
 Table salt is sodium chloride, NaCl.
 When salt dissolves in water it becomes free-floating Na$^+$ and Cl$^-$ ions.
 Both ions respond to electric force and move through the saltwater in opposite directions.
 In saltwater the current is composed of moving atoms, both positive and negative ions, not free electrons.
 The electrical currents inside our bodies are moving ions.
 The same definition of current works: count the number of charges passing by in a fixed amount of time.

 **What is the speed of current?** We don't talk very often about the *speed* of current.
 Answering the question, "How fast is the current flowing?" is really complicated and rarely relevant.
-Current isn't about meters per second, it's about charge per second.
-We want to know, "How *much* current is flowing?", not "how fast".
-When we talk about how fast something moves in electricity, we are thinking how fast a *disturbance* moves through a wire or the air, not how fast the electrons themselves are moving.
+Current isn't about meters per second, it's about amount of charge per second.
+We want to know, "How *much* current is flowing?", not how *fast*.
+When we talk about how fast something moves in electricity, we are thinking how quickly a *disturbance* moves through a wire or the air, not how fast the electrons are physically moving.
 Electric disturbances travel close to the speed of light.
-When you toss a pebble in a pond, you see a ripple moving across the surface.
-The ripple (a disturbance) moves fast, but the water hardly moves at all.
+If you toss a pebble into a pond, you see a ripple moving across the surface.
+The ripple (a disturbance) moves fast, but the water molecules hardly move at all.

 **How *should* we talk about current?** When discussing current, terms like *through* and *in* make sense.
 Current flows *through* a resistor; current flows *in* a wire.
 If you hear, "the current across ...", it should sound funny/odd.
 We use the words through and across with voltage, not current.
 If you hear, "the speed of the current", that should sound funny, too.